dgraph-io/dgraph-docs/content/deploy/fast-data-loading/live-loader.md

 `--vault` [superflag's]({{< relref "deploy/cli-command-reference" >}}) options specify the Vault server address, role id, secret id, and field that contains the encryption key required to decrypt the encrypted export.

-## `upsertPredicate` Example
+## `upsertPredicate` example

 You might find that discrete pieces of information regarding entities are arriving through independent data feeds.
 The feeds might involve adding basic information (first and last name), income, and address in separate files.
 You can use the live loader to correlate individual records from these files and combine attributes to create a consolidated Dgraph node.

 Start by adding the following schema: